Get insider access

 Best 1440p Gaming Monitors

-When looking at a 1440p monitor's gaming performance, consider its response time for sharp motion handling and which variable refresh rate (VRR) format it supports to ensure compatibility with your graphics card.
-Low input lag also produces a responsive feel, but most monitors have low input lag.
-Most 1440p monitors are available with a 27- or 32-inch screen, but choosing the right size is a personal preference.
+When looking at a 1440p monitor's gaming performance, consider its response time for sharp motion handling and which VRR format it supports to ensure compatibility with your graphics card, but most monitors work with any type of graphics card.
+Low input lag also produces a responsive feel, but most monitors have low input lag anyway.
+The majority of 1440p monitors are available with a 27- or 32-inch screen, but choosing the right size is a personal preference.

 1. Best 1440p Gaming Monitor

-The best 1440p gaming monitor we've tested is the Dell Alienware AW2725DF.
-It's a unique monitor combining exceptional gaming performance with outstanding picture quality, making it an ideal display for gamers who crave graphically intense games.
-It's one of the new 360Hz QD-OLED monitors released in 2024, alongside models from MSI and Samsung.
-This panel type provides a near-infinite contrast ratio with deep blacks in dark rooms and no blooming around bright objects.
-It also displays bright and vivid colors, resulting in realistic images.
-However, if you're in a room with a considerable amount of ambient light shining on the screen, deep blacks appear slightly purple.
+The best 1440p gaming monitor we've tested is the Gigabyte AORUS FO27Q3.
+It combines exceptional gaming performance with outstanding picture quality.
+This makes it an ideal display for gamers who crave graphically intense games at high frame rates.
+It features a QD-OLED panel that provides a near-infinite contrast ratio with deep blacks in dark rooms and no blooming around bright objects.
+Colors are also bright and vivid, resulting in realistic images for outstanding picture quality.

 See our review